LanguageTechnologyLab/DSL-TL/DSL-TL-Corpus/Test-DSL-TL/README.md

 Your submission files must follow the following naming convention: <b>DSLTL-[submission_type]-[track]-run-X-[team_name].tsv</b>

-Examples of submission files are:
+Examples of submission files are (you may have up to 3 runs each):

 	DSLTL-closed-track1-run-1-Harvard.tsv